kimsjjkjn/PBPK_Propranolol/docs/Results.md

 Figure 1.
-Rat IV: In Vivo figure (figure 1 control data was used).
+Rat IV: In Vivo figure from the literature (figure 1 control data was used).

 <img width="600" height="800" alt="Screenshot 2025-09-10 at 3 13 19 PM" src="https://github.com/user-attachments/assets/e821a4a7-fc80-422e-940d-2287ed015a3b" />

+- doi.org/10.1159/000136352